AnastasiiaMishchenko/Internationals/Rosemary/Lecture2.md

 Installed matrix for the common chatroom.

+**Issue Faced**: Pi wifi not connecting on Laptop, but connecting on phone.

+**Solution**: Just remaned the wifi name

-Commands used to edit password and connection name
+Commands used to edit name

 sudo editor/boot/config.txt
 sudo reboot

-Steps followed
+**Mistake**: Didn't save commit changes in git.
+Thus lost the stuffs wriiten during class